 Through several different grants, the Foundation supports institutions and projects that seek to explore the ideas that help people improve their lives.

 Each year, the Fraser Institute completes rigorous research projects on the components and effects of economic freedom.
 This research includes the “Economic Freedom of the World” and “Economic Freedom of North America” indices.

 The Police Foundation was founded in 1970.
 Its mission is to improve policing through innovation and science.
 With support from the Charles Koch Foundation, the Police Foundation identified and studied law enforcement agencies that have committed to a foot patrol strategy as part of their regular patrol operations.
 When properly designed and implemented, foot patrols provide an excellent opportunity to build trust with the community while engaging in problem-oriented policing to reduce crime.
-The full report is forthcoming.
+The full report is now available.

 The Newseum is an institution dedicated to educating the public on First Amendment freedoms.
 The Charles Koch Foundation was a proud sponsor of the Newseum’s inaugural Free Expression Awards, which recognized honorees for their dedication to freedom of speech, freedom of the press, freedom of religion, and freedom of expression in the arts.